Skip to main content

 • Cystic Fibrosis invested $120MM with Vertex Pharmaceuticals to bring to market two drugs and sold royalty rights for $3.3B.

-• American Health Information Management Association launched a subscription service to support health care coding, partnered with a technology company to launch an app for doctors and launched a number of training and certification programs growing non-dues revenue to 75% of Revenue.
+• American Health Information Management Association launched a subscription service to support health care coding, partnered with a technology company to launch an app for doctors and launched several training and certification programs growing non-dues revenue to 75% of Revenue.

-• The American Association of Cardiovascular and Pulmonary Rehabilitation launched a number of tools that kept its members’ patients at the forefront at as a result increased membership by 21% and doubled revenue from education.
+• The American Association of Cardiovascular and Pulmonary Rehabilitation launched several tools that kept its members’ patients at the forefront at as a result increased membership by 21% and doubled revenue from education.